prikryla/nba-scraper/README.md

 ## Project Setup

-run scrapper in file scraping.ypinb, you must wait about 15 minutes, when process finish, you get catchphrase "Scraping Finished" run all function in file init_global_variables.ipynb
+run scrapper in file scraping.ipynb, you must wait about 15 minutes, when process finish, you get catchphrase "Scraping Finished" run all function in file init_global_variables.ipynb

 ### Make statistics for players